Democrat Sen. Cory Booker drops out of presidential race

 In an email to supporters, Booker said the campaign did not have the money to continue and noted he would likely be forced off the campaign trail to serve as a juror in President Trump’s upcoming impeachment trial in the Senate.

-Moyer said Monday's announcement was disappointing for the nearly 30 staff members working for the campaign in the Granite State.
+Moyer said Monday’s announcement was disappointing for the nearly 30 staff members working in New Hampshire.

 “Despite the outcome today that we’re seeing, New Hampshire was always very good to Cory and he really, really did enjoy campaigning all across the state,” Moyer said.
 “He’s grateful for everything that Granite Staters have shown him.”